Stadly/TimelineExtractor/README.md

 8. Save the cookie content (what is replaced by `<COOKIE CONTENT>` above) so you can use it to authenticate requests sent by `TimelineExtractor` when downloading location history.
 It is recommended to store it in a file called `cookie` in the directory `src`, as that will be assumed in most of the examples further down.

+### Install in Docker container

+It is also possible to set up and use `TimelineExtractor` in a docker container instead of installing it locally.
+See the section [Using Docker](#using-docker) for details.

 ## Usage

 `TimelineExtractor` is run with the python file `extract.py`: